Although double plays are commonplace during baseball games, many are far from common.

 April 21, 2019, vs. Blue Jays

-Since he debuted in the Majors last season, Laureano has quickly made a name for himself on the defensive end.
+Since he debuted in the Majors in 2018, Laureano has quickly made a name for himself on the defensive end.
 That name?
 "Laser Ramon," stemming from his collection of highlight-reel throws.
 But the A’s center fielder can also get it done with the glove, as he showed when he tracked Teoscar Hernandez’s towering fly ball to left-center field, leaped and reached over the wall to pull back a surefire home run.
 Laureano was not about to let an opportunity to showcase his arm strength pass him by, however, as he unleashed a throw from just in front of the warning track that sailed over first base on the fly, where it was corralled by Hundley.
 The catcher quickly threw the ball from foul territory to second base, and Jurickson Profar tagged Justin Smoak to complete the unbelievable twin killing.

 Final score: Blue Jays 5, A's 4

 July 2, 2018, at Brewers

 A routine grounder to second base turned into quite the adventure in Milwaukee last season, and Brewers first baseman Jesus Aguilar was at the center of the madness.
 Instead of tagging Aguilar, the lead runner, Brian Dozier went to first base to retire Travis Shaw.
 Joe Mauer’s throw to second base then bounced off Aguilar and ricocheted into left field, where it was mishandled by Eddie Rosario.
 Aguilar was waved home as Rosario retrieved the ball, but the slugger never made it, getting thrown out at the plate on a strong through by Minnesota's left fielder.